COVID-19 medicines can help people who are at risk of becoming very sick with COVID-19.

 - Medicines given in hospital

-COVID-19 antiviral medicines are available to treat eligible people with COVID-19 at home.
+COVID-19 antiviral medicines are available to treat eligible people with COVID-19 in the community.

 You must start taking COVID-19 medicines within the first five days of getting COVID-19 symptoms.